Frequently Asked Questions

 In most cases these employees or dependents can be covered through Optima Health’s out-of-area PPO.
 Contact your insurance broker or Optima Health account representative for more information.

 I have an employee out on disability.
-How long am I required to keep him on the group health insurance policy?
+How long am I required to keep them on the group health insurance policy?

 A full-time, active employee who has not worked for a time period due to illness or injury (disability) may continue to be covered under the group’s health plan for up to six months.

-Who are the appropriate contacts for large & small, peninsula and southside business?
+Who are the appropriate contacts for the Peninsula and Southside business?

 Release of Information